 Guatemala, which we have covered in detail in the past, was once the largest per-capita source of children to be adopted, and the country's own government has found irrefutable evidence of baby-snatching, and sometimes even killing the parents to make the baby "available" for adoption.
 The children were handed over to government-run agencies for foreign adoption, and the Americans and Europeans who adopted them thought they had clean hands--no back -alley dealings, right?--and were doing a good thing, that is, saving a child.
 The reality is so far from the truth: instead, these adoptive parents had blood on their hands.
 As Feffer writes:

 "The baby market is subject to the same neocolonial distortions that affect other commodities.
 Imagine a couple from Vietnam visiting the United States to adopt a white baby because they want to give the child a more spiritually rich life and save it from an existence poisoned by Wii, reality TV, and KFC.
 With rare exceptions, it's the poor countries that supply babies to the rich countries.At the same time that poor countries are being looted of their children, the great majority of the world's populations that are not even replacing themselves are in low-income countries.
-The trading of fertility rites on the open market--combined with the aggressive marketing of international adoption agencies and adoption advocates such as the Christian World Adoptions and other organizations that urge the end to the UNICEF 's recent statement that children first and foremost belong with their original families--could lead to an even more radical shrinkage of countries already below the replacement rate (1.2 birth per woman is considered a replacement rate, due to deaths) such as Moldova, Thailand, Lebanon and Vietnam.
+The trading of fertility rites on the open market--combined with the aggressive marketing of international adoption agencies and adoption advocates such as the Christian World Adoptions and other organizations that urge the end to the UNICEF 's recent statement that children first and foremost belong with their original families--could lead to an even more radical shrinkage of countries already below the replacement rate in such places as Moldova, Thailand, Lebanon, and Vietnam.
+(2.5 to 3.3 birth per woman is considered a replacement rate in non industrialized countries.)

 "Sometimes, the rich just swoop in and take from the poor.
 In Sierra Leone, after the widespread amputations that took place during the civil war, some staff of U.S. charities persuaded amputee parents to give up their amputee children for adoption "in a manner that seemed to combine aspects of bribery and kidnapping," writes Philip Gourevitch in The New Yorker.
 After Haiti's earthquake, the New Life Children's Refuge attempted to transport 33 alleged orphans out of the country to place with American parents.
 Not only did the transfer qualify as smuggling, since the Baptist activists didn't acquire any documentation from the Haitian side, but one-third of the children weren't even orphans.
 One child thought she was going to a summer camp."